amida-tech/orange-api/docs/src/patients.md

 (initially a default image) and `POST`ing to this path with raw image data sets the avatar to the POSTed data.

+Each patient returned also has a `creator` field (which cannot be modified) containing the email address of the user who created the patient, and a `me` boolean field representing whether the patient corresponds to that user's "own log". `me` is `true` for the patient automatically created when a user registers, and `false` otherwise.

 ## User's Patients [/patients]
 ### Create new Patient [POST]
 Create a new patient, initially shared with the current user with write permissions,